There’s a Good Chance You’re Vitamin D Deficient

 Other diseases associated with vitamin deficiency include Parkinson’s disease, autoimmune diseases, and cardiovascular disease.
 In addition to supplements, vitamin D can be found in salmon and eggs, and foods fortified with vitamin D like orange juice, cereals, and milk.

-Be sure to get your vitamin D levels and if vitamin D deficient take a vitamin D supplement and/or consume foods high in vitamin D or fortified with it.
+Make sure you are not vitamin D deficient.
+Get your vitamin D levels checked and if vitamin D deficient take a vitamin D supplement and/or consume foods high in vitamin D or fortified with it.
 Also, get some sunshine.
 Though the optimal dose may still be up for debate, the nice thing is that vitamin D levels can measured, and if your level is not above 40 ng/dl you need to take more than you’re currently taking.